keyboardpartner/HX3/LATEST/readme.md

 ### Update Procedure

 * Download ZIP #3.80, unzip to new folder.
 Use only files/applications contained.
-* Start HX3 Remote and connect.
+* Plug in USB and power supply cable, start HX3 Remote and connect.
 * Click "Update AVR" and select appropriate HEX file.
 After "Refresh Info" new AVR Version should be displayed.
 * Click "Update FPGA" and select new FPGA_xxxxxx.bit file.
 This also uploads all scan cores and TG taper_level files.
 * Set appropiate scan core and options near "Write Basics" button.